 Genesee & Wyoming Inc.

-Freightliner is an established rail freight provider with businesses in the UK, Continental Europe and the Middle East.
+Freightliner is an established rail freight provider with businesses in the UK and Continental Europe.

 Freightliner acquired by G&W2015